omarreis/LangTool/README.md

 LangTool installs on the IDE as a design time package.
 Compile dclLangTool.dpk and install it.

-Now right-click a TLangComponent on a form.
+Now right-click a TLang component on a form.
 Now you have 2 options:
-* Show LangTool Editor..
+* Show LangTool Editor..              <--- LangTool
-* Show IDE Lang Designer..
+* Show IDE Lang Designer..            <--- Original component editor

 Original editor can be used to import texts from form, export templates  and LNG files

 TODO: Localize LangTool !!!!   :)